mattwaite/RockPaperScissorsWithPython/README.md

-# RockPaperScissorsWithPython
+# Rock Paper Scissors With Python
 A basic example of how to use Python to solve a well known problem: How to play Rock, Paper, Scissors.
+I used it as an introductory exercise in programming for students in a 100 level informatics class.
+It's an example of using variables, functions and lists to accomplish a task.
+It is also a good way to introduce the idea that there are many paths to solve the problem.